 - Recognition of Palestine does not prejudice negotiation and final agreement on borders – As it stands the internationally recognised borders of the state of Israel are not the same as those Israel defines for itself.
 For example, Israel considers all of Jerusalem to be within its borders whereas the UK, in common with other countries, only recognizes West Jerusalem as part of Israel.
 The UK acknowledges that Israel has de facto control of East Jerusalem but not de jure Israeli control there.
 These differences are not any impediment to continuing UK recognition of Israel as a state and they do not prejudice final status negotiations on Jerusalem or borders.
 Recognition of Palestine by the UK would not prejudice these things either.

 - Israel should have no right of veto over the right of Palestinians to self-determination – Bilateral recognition of Palestine is something the UK can do bilaterally.
 Israel has objected to Palestine being recognised as a state.
 It states that this should be an outcome of negotiations.
-There are no negotiations and Israel, as the US admitted, was primarily responsible for ending the peace process.
+There are currently no negotiations and the peace process has been stalled for long enough while the viability and contiguity of any potential Palestinian state are eroded by Israeli authorities on the ground.
 Recognising Israel was not subject to negotiation and neither should recognition of Palestine.
-It is time Israel recognises Palestine’s right to exist.
-A growing number of states already bilaterally recognise Palestine’s statehood.
-The UK recognizing Palestine could give decisive momentum to more EU states following suit.

-- Recognising Palestine would balance recognition of Israel – The UK recognised Israel in 1950.
-It did not ask Palestinian permission to do so.
-In 2014, it is time to recognise Palestine without having to ask Israel’s permission to do so.
+- Recognising Palestine would balance recognition of Israel – The UK recognised Israel in 1950, it did not ask Palestinian permission to do so.
+It is time to recognise Palestine without having to ask Israel’s permission to do so.
 Palestinians have been denied the rights and freedoms accorded to citizens of a state.
 For example, they do not have a fully accredited Embassy in the United Kingdom.
 They do not have passports recognised the world over.
 This has been the case now for over 60 years.